Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ])
 ```

-The previous code creates a very minimalistic Pipeline consisting of only two stpes:
+The previous code creates a very minimalistic pipeline consisting of only two steps:

 - Text Vectorizer (Transformer): in this step the vectorizer takes the raw text input, perform some data cleaning, text representation (using TF-IDF), and returns an array of features for each sample in the dataset.